sg-developer-portal/TechBiz-Documentation-Clone/glossary.md

 A non-secured email (SE) GSIB device.
 To log in to the device, users need to enter a BitLocker PIN.

 **System account**
-A system account allows agencies to centrally manage and view their SGTS product subscription plans, billing details and resource usage within a system.
+A system account allows agencies to centrally manage and view their SGTS product subscription plans, billing details, and resource usage within a system.
 An agency can have multiple systems.

 **System ID**
 When a system account is created, a unique System ID is automatically generated.
-The System ID consists of agency name, system name and a running serial number.
+The System ID consists of agency name, system name, and a running serial number.